-“We aim to show how UK manufacturing can become more connected and responsive – and, in collaboration with the University of Bristol’s School of Management, we’ll also be looking into the business models and policy that would underpin such a network, to ensure it embodies the principles of responsible innovation.
+“We aim to show how UK manufacturing can become more connected and responsive – and, in collaboration with the University of Bristol’s Business School, we’ll also be looking into the business models and policy that would underpin such a network, to ensure it embodies the principles of responsible innovation.
 It’ll be forward-looking, equitable and accessible to all,” says project Principal Investigator James Gopsill.

 “The network’s underlying architecture will allow anyone with an AM machine to plug in to the system and participate independently to help meet manufacturing demand in the UK.”